vyos/vyos-documentation/docs/interfaces/dummy.rst

 #####

 The dummy interface is really a little exotic, but rather useful nevertheless.
-Dummy interfaces are much like the loopback interface, except you can have as many as you want.
+Dummy interfaces are much like the :ref:`loopback-interface` interface, except you can have as many as you want.
 Dummy interfaces can be used as interfaces that always stay up (in the same fashion to loopbacks in Cisco IOS), or for testing purposes.

 Configuration
 #############